 Anyone preferring a $35 fingerprint-based criminal check can follow these steps:

-1. Obtain fingerprinting cards either from the KFBI or the local sheriff’s office or police department.
+- Obtain fingerprinting cards either from the Kansas Bureau of Investigation (KFBI) or the local sheriff’s office or police department.
 (The KFBI provides these cards for free)

 Kansas Bureau of Investigation (KBI)